Welcome back to my Snapshots Series. A feature designed to give you a visual snapshot of my favourite locations across the globe.

 The driest inhabited continent on earth its interior has one of the lowest rainfalls in the world, and about three-quarters of the land is arid or semi-arid.

 Yet, however dry the earth may be it has yet to deter the wealth of both flora and fauna that has adapted to live in every nook and cranny of this vast and varied landscape.

-The 12 months that we spent traversing the highways and rural roads which connect this sparsely populated island, served only to inspire the desire to further explore the country’s great wilderness.
+The 12 months that I spent traversing the highways and rural roads which connect this sparsely populated island, served only to inspire the desire to further explore the country’s great wilderness.

-I hope one day we’ll return and spend more time getting to know the land Down Under.
-However in the meantime, let me share with you our favourite snapshots from our ultimate Australian road trip.
+I hope one day I’ll return and spend more time getting to know the land Down Under.
+However in the meantime, let me share with you my favourite snapshots from my ultimate Australian road trip.

 Sydney is an iconic city and acts as a base for many who visit Australia, ourselves included.

-Having purchased our camper from a family in one of the city’s suburbs, we took the opportunity to soak in the vibrant culture and relaxed vibe on offer.
+Having purchased a camper from a family in one of the city’s suburbs, I took the opportunity to soak in the vibrant culture and relaxed vibe on offer.

-During our first Aussie house sitting assignment we were invited to join the crew of a yacht sailing in the CYCA Twilight series.
-An opportunity we couldn’t miss and one that offered a rather unique perspective of the well known city skyline.
+During my first Aussie house sitting assignment I was invited to join the crew of a yacht sailing in the CYCA Twilight series.
+An opportunity I couldn’t miss and one that offered a rather unique perspective of the well known city skyline.